borisrepl/boris/README.md

 ### Customizing the output

 After each expression you enter, Boris passes it through an Inspector to get a representation that is useful for debugging.
-The default is just to var_dump() the value, but you can change this behaviour.
+The default is does some nice highlighting of the data types in the value, to make it easier to read at a glance, but you can change this behaviour.

 Any object that has an `inspect($variable)` method may be used for this purpose.